Tuesday, May 30, 2023

 Conclusion

-There are a number of non-pharmacological treatments that can also help with insomnia in cancer patients.
-Some of them are relaxation therapy, stimulus control therapy, yoga, meditation etc. A unique combination of any of these above mentioned treatments can aid in relieving sleeplessness in cancer patients.
+Several non-pharmacological treatments can also help with insomnia in cancer patients.
+Some of them are relaxation therapy, stimulus control therapy, yoga, meditation etc. A unique combination of any of these above-mentioned treatments can aid in relieving sleeplessness in cancer patients.